PendragonLore/shinkei/README.md

 For more info on how to configure and run a singyeong server visit the official repository previously linked.

-The binaries are available on [docker](https://hub.docker.com/r/queer/singyeong).
+The binaries for it are available on [docker](https://hub.docker.com/r/queer/singyeong).

 ### Credits